hyweljohnllewellyn/hywelme/privacy-policy.md

  ##How we collect Data

 6. We collect Data in the following ways:
-  a) data is given to us by you  ; and
+  * a) data is given to us by you  ; and
-  b) data is collected automatically.
+  * b) data is collected automatically.

 ##Data that is given to us by you

 7. Hywel Llewellyn will collect your Data in a number of ways, for example:
-  a) when you contact us through the Website, by telephone, post, e-mail or through any other means;
+  * a) when you contact us through the Website, by telephone, post, e-mail or through any other means;
-  b) when you elect to receive marketing communications from us;
+  * b) when you elect to receive marketing communications from us;

 in each case, in accordance with this privacy policy.

 ##Data that is collected automatically

 8. To the extent that you access the Website, we will collect your Data automatically, for example:
-  a) we automatically collect some information about your visit to the Website.
+  * a) we automatically collect some information about your visit to the Website.
 This information helps us to make improvements to Website content and navigation, and includes your IP address, the date, times and frequency with which you access the Website and the way you use and interact with its content.

 ##Our use of Data

 9. Any or all of the above Data may be required by us from time to time in order to provide you with the best possible service and experience when using our Website.
 Specifically, Data may be used by us for the following reasons:
-  a) transmission by email of marketing materials that may be of interest to you;
+  * a) transmission by email of marketing materials that may be of interest to you;

 in each case, in accordance with this privacy policy.

 10. We may use your Data for the above purposes if we deem it necessary to do so for our legitimate interests.
 If you are not satisfied with this, you have the right to object in certain circumstances (see the section headed &quot;Your rights&quot; below).

 11. For the delivery of direct marketing to you via e-mail, we&#39;ll need your consent, whether via an opt-in or soft-opt-in:

-  a) soft opt-in consent is a specific type of consent which applies when you have previously engaged with us (for example, you contact us to ask us for more details about a particular product/service, and we are marketing similar products/services).
+  * a) soft opt-in consent is a specific type of consent which applies when you have previously engaged with us (for example, you contact us to ask us for more details about a particular product/service, and we are marketing similar products/services).
 Under &quot;soft opt-in&quot; consent, we will take your consent as given unless you opt-out.
-  b) for other types of e-marketing, we are required to obtain your explicit consent; that is, you need to take positive and affirmative action when consenting by, for example, checking a tick box that we&#39;ll provide.
+  * b) for other types of e-marketing, we are required to obtain your explicit consent; that is, you need to take positive and affirmative action when consenting by, for example, checking a tick box that we&#39;ll provide.
-  c) if you are not satisfied about our approach to marketing, you have the right to withdraw consent at any time.
+  * c) if you are not satisfied about our approach to marketing, you have the right to withdraw consent at any time.
 To find out how to withdraw your consent, see the section headed &quot;Your rights&quot; below.

 ##Who we share Data with

 12. We may share your Data with the following groups of people for the following reasons:
-  a) third party service providers who provide services to us which require the processing of personal data - to help third party service providers in receipt of any shared data to perform functions on our behalf ;
+  * a) third party service providers who provide services to us which require the processing of personal data - to help third party service providers in receipt of any shared data to perform functions on our behalf ;

 in each case, in accordance with this privacy policy.

 ##Keeping Data secure

 13. We will use technical and organisational measures to safeguard your Data, for example:
-  a) access to your account is controlled by a password and a user name that is unique to you.
+  * a) access to your account is controlled by a password and a user name that is unique to you.
-  b) we store your Data on secure servers.
+  * b) we store your Data on secure servers.

 14. Technical and organisational measures include measures to deal with any suspected data breach.
-If you suspect any misuse or loss or unauthorised access to your Data, please let us know immediately by contacting us via this e-mail address: llewellyn@gmail.com.
+If you suspect any misuse or loss or unauthorised access to your Data, please let us know immediately by contacting us via this e-mail address: privacy@hywel.me

 15. If you want detailed information from Get Safe Online on how to protect your information and your computers and devices against fraud, identity theft, viruses and many other online problems, please visit www.getsafeonline.org.
 Get Safe Online is supported by HM Government and leading businesses.